CreepyHandy/Handy/README.md

 - :telescope: I’m currently freelancing  and contributing to frontend and and UI designs for building web applications and also designs for mobile applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring The world of Cyber Security.

 - :zap: In my free time, I explore the world of designs to get inspirations and increase my skill as a designer.